INTERVIEW: Old narratives surrounding polio vaccines still haunt eradication initiatives in Sokoto – Official

 Here is the transcript of our interview with Mr Garba, Sokoto state’s number one man on immunisation.
 It has been lightly edited for clarity and brevity.

-PT: I want you to tell us about the immunisation coverage of Sokoto State.
-Where are you currently?
-What are the trends like?
+PT: Can you tell us about Sokoto State’s immunisation coverage?
+Where are you currently, and what are the trends like?

-Mr Garba: About immunisation in Sokoto, the coverage follows a two-phase approach.
+Mr Garba: With regard to immunisation in Sokoto, coverage has two phases.
 There’s what we call routine immunisation coverage, and there’s what we call supplementary immunisation activities coverage.

-Routine immunisation coverage is immunisation that occurs routinely and targets children under 5 years old in the state.
+The routine immunisation coverage is the immunisation that happens routinely and targets children under five years old in the state.
 It usually happens at the health facility and the outreaches.
-For Sokoto, based on the previous survey, our coverage is still below 15%.
+For Sokoto, based on the previous survey, our coverage is still as low as less than 15 per cent.

 Looking at the Penta-3 coverage.
-According to the recent Demographic and Health Survey (DHS), in Sokoto, the Penta-3 and other antigens are around 60%.
+Based on the recent Demographic Health Survey (DHS), you can see for Sokoto, it’s somewhere around 60-something per cent with regard to the Penta-3 and other antigens.

-For the supplementary Immunisation Activities (SIA), which include polio campaigns and other polio-related campaigns, such as the Measles Rubella campaign, we just concluded during the October round.
-We’re having almost 97 per cent campaign coverage.
+For the Supplementary Immunisation Activities (SIA), which include the polio campaigns and other polio-related campaigns, like the Measles Rubella campaign that we just concluded during the October round, we’re having almost 97 per cent campaign coverage.
 Our portfolio that we just concluded last November, we’re having 101 per cent coverage.
 So these are the campaign’s coverage.

-PT: Nigeria was previously declared polio-free, but in the last two years, there have been reports of new polio cases, which have raised concerns.
-Has your agency investigated the reasons behind the resurgence?
-What factors led to these cases, and what measures are being put in place to ensure that polio does not re-emerge in Sokoto State?
+PT: We understand that there were some cases of polio that resurfaced in the last two years, and it has created concerns because Nigeria has previously been declared polio-free.
+Has your agency done any investigation into that?
+What steps are in place to prevent a resurgence of cases?

 Mr Garba: With regard to the recent report of the polio cases, it is type two.
 Type one is the Wild Polio Virus (WPV).
 That one has been eradicated, and it’s the most dangerous type of polio.
 But the cases we had are all type two.

-Last year, we had over 20 of those cases in Sokoto, though some were directly from the children, and others were detected in the environment through sampling gutters and other areas.
+Last year, we had over 20 of those cases in Sokoto, though there are some that are directly from the children, and there are some that were detected from the environment by taking samples from the gutter, and others.

 This is a very serious concern.
-Sokoto State continues to put a lot of effort into ensuring that it stops the transmission of the cVDPV, looking at the danger behind that disease.
-Last year, with the support of the National Primary Health Care Development Agency (NPHCDA), we implemented five rounds of the polio campaign, although we still have concerns about data quality and performance.
-Also, the state is doing its best to ensure that it holds people accountable for their actions, especially regarding the quality of their performance.
+Sokoto State continues to put a lot of effort into ensuring that they stop the transmission of the cVDPV, looking at the danger behind that disease.
+Last year, with the support of the National Primary Health Care Development Agency (NPHCDA), we were able to implement five rounds of the polio campaigns, although we still have some concerns with regard to the data quality issue and performance.
+Also, the state is doing its best to ensure that they hold people accountable for their actions, especially with regard to the quality of performance.

 So, I understand the majority of teams in the states don’t visit all the households.
 The majority of households will be missing because the team will just be denied access, or the team intentionally doesn’t want to visit those houses.

-Also, we observed that many children missed vaccination due to refusal.
-A lot of people, especially in the metropolitan LGAs of Sokoto South, Sokoto North, and Wamakko, are refusing oral polio vaccines.
+Also, we observed that a lot of children missed the vaccination due to refusal.
+A lot of people, especially in the metropolitan LGAs, Sokoto South, Sokoto North, Wamakko, are refusing oral polio vaccines.
 Most of the reasons have to do with religion; they believe that the polio vaccine is not safe, and some refused it for political reasons.
 They reject it because of political differences with the current government.
 And some it’s just poverty.
 They just prefer to be given rice, beans, and other food commodities rather than any vaccines.
 These are some of the reasons why we keep having low acceptance from the community.
 And this is a serious challenge.

 The Sokoto state government and the other partners are addressing those issues regularly.
-So, there are a lot of advocacy, sensitisation meetings, and even compound meetings to ensure people are sensitised to the importance of those vaccines.
+So, there’s a lot of advocacy, sensitisation meetings, and other even compound meetings to see that people are sensitised on the importance of those vaccines.

-PT: You talked about the refusal by some households, and also the fact that some of them are even metropolitan LGAs, not rural areas.
-What steps is your agency taking to address this refusal and encourage more people to accept the vaccines?
+PT: You talked about the refusal by some households, and you talked about the fact that some of them are even metropolitan LGAs, not rural areas.
+What steps are you taking to ensure that this refusal is reduced so that more people will accept the vaccines?

 So there’s elite sensitisation.
-A lot of people will be invited and sensitised to the importance of taking polio vaccines.
-Also, there are many non-compliance solution committees composed of well-recognised women and men in the area, who will be engaged and provided with transport so they can go area by area to encourage those who refuse to accept the vaccines.
-So this involves doctors, businessmen and youth leaders.
+A lot of people will be invited and sensitised with regard to the importance of taking polio vaccines.
+Also, there are lots of non-compliance solution committees that are well-recognised women or men in the area, who will be engaged, provided with some transport so that they can go area by area to encourage those who refuse to accept the vaccines.
+So this involves doctors, businessmen, and youth leaders.
 These are the committees that we named as the Rapid Response Team (RRT), which are going after those who refuse the vaccines.
 So this is what the state is doing.

 Also, there is a lot of mobilisation.
-There’s what we call a motorised band, a lot of motorcycles with megaphones, and others will be going into town to remind people of the importance of accepting the polio vaccine.
-The campaign is ongoing.
-Also, there are many phone-in programmes where the honourable commissioner for health, the executive secretary of the state primary healthcare development agency, and other senior colleagues will be live on television or radio, answering many concerns regarding the polio vaccines and campaign on air.
+There’s what we call a motorised band, a lot of motorcycles with megaphones, and others will be going into town, reminding people of the importance of accepting the polio vaccine, and the campaign is ongoing.
+Also, there are lots of phone-in programmes where the honourable commissioner for health, the executive secretary of the state primary healthcare development agency, and other senior colleagues will be live on television or radio, answering many concerns regarding the polio vaccines and campaign on air.

-Also, there are a lot of banner distributions and a lot of radio jingles just to create awareness and tell people that this is very important.
+Also, there are lots of banner distributions and a lot of radio jingles just to create awareness and tell people that this is very important.

 PT: Which Local Government Areas are the most non-compliant with the vaccines?

-Mr Garba: So, based on the recent analysis we have, the metropolitan.
-Number one, the leading non-compliant LGA in the state is Sokoto North, followed by Sokoto South and Wamakko.
+Mr Garba: So, based on the recent analysis we have, the metropolitan areas are the most affected.
+The leading non-compliant LGA in the state is Sokoto North, followed by Sokoto South and Wamakko.
 And things keep changing.
 When we have a round today, you see Wamakko is leading.
 Sokoto North is second, South is third.
 But these are the prominent non-compliant LGAs that we have in the state.
 Even nationally, because I can remember there was a campaign that we did.
 Kano and other northern states implemented it as well.
-Arkilla Ward in Wamakko LGA was the leading ward in terms of rejections and non-compliance during that campaign.
-So, that shows how Sokoto is facing significant resistance to polio vaccines.
+Arkilla Ward in Wamakko LGA was the leading ward with a higher number of rejections and non-compliance during that campaign.
+So, that shows how Sokoto is battling with a lot of refusal concerning polio vaccines.

-PT: One more thing I want to know.
-Have you been able to identify certain influential individuals in the community who instigate people to refuse these vaccines?
+PT: Have you been able to identify certain influential individuals in the community who instigate people to refuse these vaccines?

 Mr Garba: No. For now, we don’t have any influential person who is preaching or encouraging people to refuse.
 But we have influential people who are refusing.
 Though they are not encouraging others to refuse.
 But some people are following them, so if they refuse, they too can refuse.

 What we observe in Sokoto is that there was a time, a long time ago, when we saw a lot of preaching from Islamic religious leaders against polio specifically.
 So the audios are still in circulation.
 Sometimes, you can hear this from social media.
-If you view some old media (recorded) from the past 10 years or even 20 years, you might think that polio vaccines are not good.
-So that is the challenge we have.
+If you view some old media (recorded) from the past 10 years or even 20 years that polio vaccines are not good.
+So that is the challenge that we have.
 People are still using the preachings that happened a long time ago to stick to refusing the vaccine.

-Some will even tell you that, even if he (the preacher) accepts it now, they won’t accept it because they believe he already said the truth and now he’s just changing his mind for money or any other reason.
+Some will even tell you that even if he (the preacher) accepts it now, they are not going to accept it because they believe he already said the truth and now he’s just changing his mind because of money or any other thing.
 So, that is the challenge that we have.
-And this refusal is what has continued to make Sokoto a higher burden of the cVDPV2.
+And this refusal is what has continued to make Sokoto a higher burden of the cVDPV.

-PT: I understand you are trying to scale up coverage this year.
-Can you tell me about the plans you have for immunisation coverage?
+PT: We understand you are trying to scale up coverage this year.
+Can you tell us about the plans you have for immunisation coverage?

-Mr Garba: Not only coverage, I think even toward the end of 2025, but there’s also a lot of interventions and a lot of routine immunisation (RI) intensification, to see that our routine immunisation coverage is good.
+Mr Garba: Not only coverage, I think even toward the end of 2025, there’s a lot of interventions and a lot of routine immunisation (RI) intensification, just to see that our routine immunisation coverage is good.

-So, our priority for 2026 – for the Ministry of Health, as well as the primary health care development agency – is to see how we can scale up our routine immunisation coverage and even interrupt the transmission of this polio, cVDPV2.
+So, our priority for 2026 –for the Ministry of Health, as well as the primary health care development agency– is to see how we can scale up our routine immunisation coverage and even interrupt the transmission of this polio, the cVDPV2.

-Our preparation has to do with how we are going to implement a higher level quality polio campaign, a campaign that will be accepted by everyone and a campaign that will ensure each and every eligible child is being vaccinated with important polio vaccines.
+Our preparation has to do with how we are going to implement a higher-level quality polio campaign, a campaign that will be accepted by everyone, and a campaign that will ensure each and every eligible child is being vaccinated with important polio vaccines.
 How can we do that?
 That is the preparation we are still doing.
-You have even seen us now having a lot of discussions and meetings.
+You have even seen us now having many discussions and meetings.

 Number one, we want to do what we call IEV – I, identify the eligible children, and E, enumerate them, and then V, which is going to be vaccinating them.
-We plan to ensure that each and every eligible child under five is identified in Sokoto state.
+We plan to ensure that each and every eligible child under five is identified in Sokoto State.
 And those children are being enumerated so that we have a soft and hard copy of their data, so that we’ll have a tracking number to track them when vaccinated.
 And if they are not vaccinated, we’ll see from the summary that so-so numbers of children with this address have not been vaccinated.
 This is what we want to do.
-We are going to commence this on Saturday, 14th of February, and to go on to run for like four to six days.
+We are going to commence this on Saturday, 14 February, and run for four to six days.

 After that, we’ll ensure that the enumeration is concluded and finalised.
-On 7th of March, during Ramadan, when a lot of children will be at home.
-We’ll go there and vaccinate those children.
+On 7 March, during Ramadan, when a lot of children will be at home, we’ll go there and vaccinate those children.

 The second plan is to boost our routine immunisation.
 We have a target, every quarter or biannually, we’ll do a vaccination with the inactivated polio vaccines (IPV), which is a very strong vaccine, that is an injectable.
 It’s a very strong vaccine that can prevent all types of polio viruses.
 We want to use it at least once a year, because it’s a very expensive campaign.
 It requires a lot of resources.